New interpretation of the 3 d printing - there is life, the concept of running shoes

 Ryan said runners should not be discouraged from trying minimalist shoes based on his group's results.

-"Runners need to be aware of the risks when running in minimalist shoes, but I still think this footwear category has a big role to play in improving the quality of
+need to be aware of the risks when running in minimalist shoes, but I

-running form and potentially reducing injury risk in the long term with proper guidance from an experienced running coach or medical professional," he said.
+in the long term with proper guidance from an experienced running coach

-Runners should take time to break in their new shoes before running in earnest, David W. Jenkins, professor at the Arizona School of Podiatric Medicine of Midwestern
+break in their new shoes before running in earnest, David W. Jenkins,

 University in Glendale, said.

-"If one is to begin running in minimalist footwear, one needs to break in the new footwear for many weeks before training in earnest," Jenkins told Reuters Health in
+one is to begin running in minimalist footwear, one needs to break in

 an email.

-"Some sources have suggested at least 6 weeks and what I suggest, break them in for a few weeks just walking around before even attempting to wear (them) running and
+suggested at least 6 weeks and what I suggest, break them in for a few

 then do the slow 6-week build up in miles," he said.